realminhnguyen/Project_2/README.md

 # Project_2

 ## Project Proposal
-### US Currency Predictor and Analysis
+### USD/CNY Exchange Rate Time Series Analysis

-Our project aims to predict future movements in the value of the Chinese Yuan versus the U.S. Dollar.
-We’ll analyze the strength of each currency throughout the time series.
-To create a possible forecast, we will also fit a linear regression model to both historical Yuan and Dollar values.
+Our project aims to predict movements in the value of the Chinese Yuan versus the U.S. Dollar.
+We’ll analyze the trend rate throughout the time series.
+To create a possible forecast, we will also fit a regression model to the historical Yuan and Dollar pairing.

 ### Goals
-1. Develop a machine learning model that will succeed in backtesting
+1. Develop a machine learning model that will learn the data's movement pattern.
-2. Identify predictable patterns in currency value trends and create a forecast
+2. Identify predictable patterns in currency value trends and create a forecast.

 ### Datasets to be used
 Our dataset comes from TradingView as a CSV file.
 There is a limited selection of currency exchange APIs that support free time-series calls, so we’re choosing the CSV file route.